esmBot/esmBot/docs/config.md

 # Config
+esmBot uses a mix of environment variables and JSON for configuration.

+## Environment Variables (.env)
-esmBot uses environment variables for configuration.
-To make managing them easier, a `.env` file is included with the bot and can be used to load the variables on bot startup.
+To make managing environment variables easier, an example `.env` file is included with the bot at `.env.example` and can be used to load the variables on startup.

-Here's an overview of the environment variables required to run the bot:
+### Required
 - `NODE_ENV`: Used for tuning the bot to different environments.
 If you don't know what to set it to, leave it as is.
 - `TOKEN`: Your bot's token.
 You can find this [here](https://discord.com/developers/applications) under your application's Bot tab.
 - `DB`: The database connection string.
 By default the `sqlite` and `postgresql` protocols are available, but this can be expanded by putting proper DB driver scripts into `utils/database/`.
 You can also set this to `dummy` to make the bot not use a database at all.
 - `OWNER`: Your Discord user ID.
 This is used for granting yourself access to certain management commands.
 Adding multiple users is supported by separating the IDs with a comma; however, this is not recommended for security purposes.
-- `PREFIX`: The bot's default command prefix.
+- `PREFIX`: The bot's default command prefix for classic commands.
 Note that servers can set their own individual prefixes via the `prefix` command.

+### Optional
-Here's an overview of the variables that are not necessarily required for the bot to run, but can greatly enhance its functionality:
+These variables that are not necessarily required for the bot to run, but can greatly enhance its functionality:

 - `STAYVC`: Set this to true if you want the bot to stay in voice chat after playing music/a sound effect.
 You can make it leave by using the stop command.
 - `DBL`: An API token from [Top.gg](https://top.gg/).
 Unnecessary for most users since Top.gg tends to ban forks of bots like esmBot from their list.